 Scientists throughout the United States - many at the country's most prestigious research institutions - have long wanted to explore mifepristone as a treatment for types of cancers.
 Until recently, their research interests were usually met by numerous and unusual obstacles stemming from both anti-abortion politics and difficulties in securing a steady supply of the medication.

 Feminist Majority Foundation's Unique Role

-The Feminist Majority Foundation is well-positioned to take the requisite leadership to usher in the next phase of mifepristone clinical trials.
-Since 1989, the Feminist Majority Foundation has been leading the drive to first bring mifepristone to the US and then to win FDA approval for mifepristone as a method of early medical (pill-form) abortion.
+The Feminist Majority Foundation was well-positioned to take the requisite leadership to usher in the next phase of mifepristone clinical trials.
+Since 1989, the Feminist Majority Foundation was leading the drive to first bring mifepristone to the US and then to win FDA approval for mifepristone as a method of early medical (pill-form) abortion.

 - We gathered over 700,000 petitions from Americans, including over 3,000 scientists and 12 Nobel Laureates, to urge the European pharmaceutical company that developed mifepristone to release it to American women.

 - We built a coalition of over 4,000 groups, including leading national medical and scientific associations, supporting FDA approval of mifepristone.

 - We worked extensively to shape mifepristone-related policy.

 - We conduct the only compassionate use program in the United States to provide mifepristone to physicians for critically ill patients, which remains the only way in which patients with life-threatening illnesses can obtain mifepristone.